-The Oncofertility Consortium® is a national, interdisciplinary initiative designed to explore the reproductive future of cancer survivors.
-It is supported by the National Institutes of Health through the NIH Roadmap for Medical Research/Common Fund.
-The Consortium represents a nationwide, interdisciplinary, and interprofessional network of medical specialists, scientists, and scholars who are exploring the relationships between health, disease, survivorship and fertility preservation in young cancer patients.
+The Oncofertility Consortium® was a national, interdisciplinary initiative designed to explore the reproductive future of cancer survivors.
+It was supported by the National Institutes of Health through the NIH Roadmap for Medical Research/Common Fund.
+The Consortium represented a nationwide, interdisciplinary, and interprofessional network of medical specialists, scientists, and scholars who explored the relationships between health, disease, survivorship and fertility preservation in young cancer patients.
 Their work and its findings may also extend to patients who have been diagnosed with other serious diseases and who must undergo fertility-threatening treatments.

 Consortium Director and Scientists

 Coutifaris, Cristos, 1RL9CA133838-01: TRAINING THE GLOBAL READY SCHOLAR, and 1TL1CA133837-01: TRAINING THE GLOBAL READY SCHOLAR

 Emanuel, Linda (Missing from Photo),1RL1HD058296-01: R01D: AN INTERDISCIPLINARY PERSPECTIVE: A SOCIAL SCIENCE EXAMINATION OF ONCOFERTILITY